sc-ventures/cloudbreak-documentation/docs/cb-account.md

 ### Get Usage Report

 You can generate a usage report for all cluster resources related to your Cloudbreak instance.
-To generate a report:
+To generate a report, perform these steps.

+**Steps**

 1. From the Cloudbreak dashboard, click on **account** in the top right corner.
 2. Navigate to the **usage report** tab.